You’ve started a podcast and now you need to build an audience.

 2) E-mail Lists

 You would think electronic mail is old school since the explosion of Facebook in the last decade.
 However, e-mail is still extremely efficient for spreading the word.
-You are in control of it, unlike social media, whose algorithms can change from one month to the next and diminish your reach.
+You are in control of your list, unlike social media, whose algorithms can change from one month to the next and diminish your reach.

 Have this in place on your site right away before even promoting your show.
 You need to catch people who are willing to opt-in for your email content as early as possible to start your mailing list.

 Another tip: have an incentive for signing up for your mailing list, like a free bonus of some kind that visitors will only receive if they sign up for your newsletter.
-For the longest time, I’ve been offering a free copy of one of my audiobooks to people who sign up for the Fire On Your Head newsletter.
-The audiobook is consistent with how a lot of my fans are consuming my audio content through the podcast, and now they can have a free book I’ve recorded myself.
+For the longest time, I been offered a free copy of one of my audiobooks to people who sign up for the Fire On Your Head newsletter.
+The audiobook format is consistent with how a lot of my fans are consuming my audio content through the podcast, and now they can have a free book I’ve recorded myself.

 The email opt-in incentive comes in handy later as you build trust and people can have the opportunity to forward your email content on to others.